OpenF2/F2/docs/src/container-development.md

 ## App Integration

-There are two ways of integrating apps on a container: requesting apps on-demand (via HTTP) or by linking pre-fetched apps.
+There are two ways of integrating apps on a container: [requesting apps on-demand](#requesting-apps-on-demand) (via HTTP) or by [linking pre-loaded apps](#registering-pre-loaded-apps).
 Requesting apps on-demand when the container loads is the traditional way of integrating apps with F2.
 Incorporating apps which have been pre-fetched or are otherwise already on the container when it loads is an alternative method.
 The following sections describe both of these methods in detail.

 The process of loading apps on a container occurs by using a method called `F2.registerApps()`.
 The Container Developer must call [this method](./sdk/classes/F2.html)&mdash;which accepts two arguments, one required, one optional&mdash; after `F2.init()` is called.
 If this method isn't called, no apps can be loaded on the container.